Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_services/audit-company-culture.md

 ### What We Offer

-- **Identifying factors impacting retention:** Our experienced agents will uncover factors that are contributing to employee turnover, exploring areas such as; leadership, communication, work-life balance, and growth opportunities.
+- **Identifying factors impacting retention:** Our experienced Mercenaries will uncover factors that are contributing to employee turnover, exploring areas such as; leadership, communication, work-life balance, and growth opportunities.
 This comprehensive analysis provides valuable insights into